Airspace types (United States): Class E

 Controlled airspace which is neither class A, B, C nor D. In most areas of the United States, class E airspace extends from 1200 ft above ground level (AGL) up to but not including 18000 ft MSL, the lower limit of class A airspace.
 There are areas where class E airspace begins at either the surface (SFC) or 700 AGL, these areas are used to transition between the terminal and en-route environments (around non-towered airports).
 These areas are designated on sectional charts.
 Most airspace in the United States is class E. The airspace above FL600 is also class E. No ATC clearance or radio communication is required for VFR flight in class E airspace.
 VFR visibility and cloud clearance requirements are the same as for class C and D airspaces when below 10000 ft MSL.
 Above 10,000 ft MSL, the visibility requirement is extended to 5 mi and the cloud clearance requirement is extended to 1000 ft below clouds, 1000 ft above, and 1 mi laterally.

-Class F

-Class F is not used in the United States.
-In Canada, Class F is the equivalent of U.S. special use airspace including restricted and alert areas, while ICAO defines it as a "hybrid" of Class E and Class G, in which ATC separation guidance is available but not required for IFR operation.